rjd14me/movie-recommender/README.md

 # Movie Recommender (v1.1)

-This is the first iteration of a small movie recommender system built with Python and FastAPI.
+This is the first Version of a small movie recommender system built with Python and FastAPI.

 - Uses data from the MovieLens set  (`movies.csv` and `ratings.csv`)
 - Learns movie patterns